 Asset Deployed Inspection

-In partnership with our sister company Geo-Oceans, we can offer the complete solution for asset deployed inspection, providing the ROV, cleaning and inspection tooling required for the inspection.
+In partnership with our sister company Geo-Oceans, we can offer the complete advanced NDT solutions for asset deployed inspection, providing the ROV, cleaning and inspection tooling required for the asset inspection.

 Frequently Asked Questions

-Ultrasonic corrosion mapping involves scanning the pipeline to determine the minimum remaining thickness for each position and can be achieved using conventional UT probe or a PAUT probe.
-The systems deployed produce comprehensive, high-quality data that can be displayed in different views to easily identify and/or verify any areas of concern.
+Ultrasonic corrosion mapping involves scanning the pipeline to determine the minimum remaining wall thickness for each position and can be achieved using an advanced automated ultrasonic tool The systems deployed, produces comprehensive high-quality data that can be displayed in different views to easily identify and/or verify any areas of concern.
 Sonomatic Inspection Management Software (SIMS) is used to generate 2D and 3D thickness map composites to improve efficiency in data management during the collection phase, and assists in semi-autonomous data analysis and reporting.